-Elizabeth Yarnell, traditional naturopath, has a mission to improve lives simply by changing the way we eat.
+Elizabeth Yarnell has a mission to improve lives simply by changing the way we eat.

-Award-winning author, patented inventor, entrepreneur, and board certified naturopath specializing in food sensitivities, Elizabeth strives to help people identify the foods and lifestyle elements that are healthy for them, and then to inspire new ways to think about living and eating.
+Award-winning author, patented inventor, entrepreneur, and traditional naturopath empowering MS and other autoimmune suffers, Elizabeth strives to help people identify the foods and lifestyle elements that are not inflammatory for them, and then to inspire new ways to think about living and eating.

 After a 1999 diagnosis of Multiple Sclerosis forced her to take a good look at her own diet and lifestyle, she dove into researching the connection between what we eat and how we feel.
 The infusion cooking technique she subsequently invented and patented not only gave her a way to alter the course of her health, but also offered a deliciously quick and convenient weeknight dinner solution for just about anybody.

-A traditional naturopath and anti-inflammatory diet/nutritional expert offering clinical nutritional consulting targeted at those suffering without relief, Elizabeth enjoys sharing knowledge and ideas about eating healthily, natural health remedies, and living a natural lifestyle on her popular blog, Effortless Eating For Healthier Bodies, as well as elsewhere online and in the media.
+An anti-inflammatory diet/nutritional expert offering clinical dietary consulting and other anti-inflammatory protocols for people suffering from multiple sclerosis or other autoimmune conditions, Elizabeth enjoys sharing knowledge and ideas about eating healthily, natural health remedies, and living a natural lifestyle on her popular blog, Effortless Eating For Healthier Bodies, as well as elsewhere online and in the media.
 She can be sometimes be found teaching cooking classes at various cooking schools.

 Elizabeth’s 2005, independently-published cookbook introducing her revolutionary, patented cooking concept spent more than eight weeks on the Local Bestsellers list and garnered multiple awards.

-Her latest cookbook, Glorious One-Pot Meals: A Revolutionary New Quick and Healthy Approach to Dutch Oven Cooking, was released from Broadway Books (a Random House imprint) on January 6, 2009, and has now sold more than 60,000 copies.
+The latest edition of her cookbook, Glorious One-Pot Meals: A Revolutionary New Quick and Healthy Approach to Dutch Oven Cooking, was released from Clarkson-Potter (a Random House imprint) on January 6, 2009, and has now sold more than 60,000 copies.
 Elizabeth’s unique cooking method and inspirational story has been featured in numerous magazines, newspapers, television shows,online,and on the radio.

 As director of the Fight MS with Food project, Elizabeth oversees diet-based research and options for managing multiple sclerosis by focusing on the connection between food sensitivities and auto-immune diseases.
 As a social entrepreneur, she searches for ways to offset the participation fees for the financially-stressed MS community so that economics are not a barrier to achieving health.

 Elizabeth gives freely of her time and energies to a variety of non-profit endeavors, and particularly (though not exclusively) for those focused on multiple sclerosis.
-An event schedule can always be found online along with answers to Glorious One-Pot Meal cooking questions, recipes, streaming video cooking demonstrations, and much more.
+A more or less updated event schedule can be found online along with answers to Glorious One-Pot Meal cooking questions, recipes, streaming video cooking demonstrations, and much more.

 Elizabeth lives in Denver, Colorado, with her husband and two children.
 The Glorious One-Pot Meal infusion cooking process holds U.S. and Canadian patents.

-» Elizabeth is a Board-Certified traditional Naturopath (board-certified by the American Naturopathic Medical Certification Board on September 25, 2014) with a nationwide clinical practice in holistic nutrition.
-Additionally, she is a Certified Nutritional Consultant (CNC), a Certified LEAP Therapist (CLT, Oxford Laboratories MRT food sensitivity testing), and a Certified Natural Health Professional (CNHP).
+» Elizabeth is a traditional naturopath (Trinity School of Natural Health) with a nationwide virtual clinic empowering people to reclaim their health through natural protocols.
+Additionally, she is a Certified Nutritional Consultant (CNC, Trinity School of Natural Health), a Certified LEAP Therapist (CLT, Oxford Biomedical Technologies MRT food sensitivity testing), and a Certified Natural Health Professional (CNHP, Trinity School of Natural Health).
 Elizabeth is a member of the American Association of Nutritional Consultants (AANC).
 She earned her Bachelor of Arts at Bowdoin College in Brunswick, Maine, and a Masters in Liberal Studies (MLS) from the University of Denver.